Trying to diagnose and replace what's causing your 1.8L Nissan Sentra to crank but not start can leave you tearing your hair out.

 - 1.8L Nissan Sentra: 2000, 2001, 2002, 2003, 2004, 2005, 2006.

-NOTE: The following real life case study may be a handy read: No Start Case Study 2002 1.8L Nissan Sentra.
+NOTE: The following real life case study may be a handy read: No-Start Case Study 2002 1.8L Nissan Sentra.

-No Start Condition Basics
+Engine No-Start Condition Basics

 I'll go into more specific details in the following headings:

 1.)
 Ignition System